circlefin/ethereum-fast-confirmation-rule/README.md

 This repository contains tooling to evaluate the [fast confirmation rule for Ethereum](https://arxiv.org/pdf/2405.00549).
 It implements the rule in Python, and contains scripts for gathering live network data and applying the rule to the collected data, under a variety of byzantine thresholds and configurations.
 The scripts also bubbles up certain interesting scenarios, like if the a confirmed block is ever reorged.

-Data is collected through the Ethereum Beacon Client APIs[Ethereum beacon api](https://ethereum.github.io/beacon-APIs/).
+Data is collected through the [Ethereum Beacon Client APIs](https://ethereum.github.io/beacon-APIs/).

 ## File structure